The battle over climate change is boiling over on the home front

 “The natural gas industry frames it as a choice issue; we frame it as a choice issue,” said Johanna Neumann, a senior director at Environment America, an environmental group.
 “The industry frames it as a choice for people who want to use natural gas.
 We see it as a choice for a community to decide its energy future.”

-Natural gas has long been marketed as the clean burning fuel.
+Natural gas has long been marketed as the clean-burning fuel.
 “Gas.
 The wonder fuel for cooking,” says a postwar AGA ad showing a slim, happy couple.
-“Perform new cooking miracles yourself on a modern gas range,” says another from 1939 showing an apron clad mother feeding a child in a high chair.
+“Perform new cooking miracles yourself on a modern gas range,” says another from 1939 showing an apron-clad mother feeding a child in a high chair.
 “Quickest heat, highest heat, steadiest heat.
 You get them all — only with gas — the most responsive fuel.”

 But views of natural gas have changed.
 Consumers can now buy improved heat pumps and induction stoves, which can boil water in nearly half the time as a gas stove.
-Induction stoves also have no open flame and leave behind little residual heat once it’s turned off.
+Induction stoves also have no open flame and leave behind little residual heat once they’re turned off.
 But they account for only about 5 percent of new stove sales, according to Consumer Reports.

 Moreover, natural gas emissions still make a large contribution to the world’s greenhouse gases.
 Total residential and commercial greenhouse gas emissions increased by 9 percent from 1990 to 2018.

-In addition to stressing climate considerations, many environmental groups have been arguing that gas stoves and heaters create indoor air pollution, especially nitrogen dioxide.
-“The indoor air quality analysis found that concentrations of nitrogen dioxide (NO2) during cooking events can exceed the levels set by national and California-based ambient air quality standards,” said a study by the University of California, Los Angeles.
-UCLA Fielding School of Public Health Professor Yifang Zhu, the lead researcher, said that "fossil fuel use in household appliances can adversely impact indoor air quality and public health.”
+In addition to emphasizing climate considerations, many environmental groups have been arguing that gas stoves and heaters create indoor air pollution, especially nitrogen dioxide.
+“The indoor air quality analysis found that concentrations of nitrogen dioxide (NO2) during cooking events can exceed the levels set by national and California-based ambient air quality standards,” said a study by the University of California at Los Angeles.
+UCLA Fielding School of Public Health Professor Yifang Zhu, the lead researcher, said that “fossil fuel use in household appliances can adversely impact indoor air quality and public health.”

-Burning natural gas also creates equity issues as low-income homes tend to be smaller with kitchen stoves that are less well ventilated.
+Burning natural gas also creates equity issues, as low-income homes tend to be smaller with kitchen stoves that are less well ventilated.

 But natural gas is cheaper than electricity in most parts of the United States, at least for now.
 Forty-seven percent of U.S. homes rely on natural gas for heat while 36 percent rely on electricity, according to the EIA.

-“Right now there is a significant up-front cost to the transition to different appliances.
+“Right now there is a significant upfront cost to the transition to different appliances.
 There are real switching costs.
 That’s important for us to be honest about,” said Eileen Quigley, executive director of the Seattle-based Clean Energy Transition Institute.
 “That doesn’t mean we don’t make the transition.
 It means we have to address them.
-The challenge of decarbonization is up-front cost now and the payback that we’ll get later.”
+The challenge of decarbonization is upfront cost now and the payback that we’ll get later.”

-In some places, local governments make allowances for special firms like restaurants.
+In some places, local governments make allowances for special businesses such as restaurants.
 “People say okay, we’ll let you alone if you’re a restaurant and have gas stoves.
-That kind of carve out is crazy from a technical point of view, but not politically,” said Sue Tierney, senior adviser of the consulting firm Analysis Group and former utility regulator in Massachusetts.
+That kind of carve-out is crazy from a technical point of view, but not politically,” said Sue Tierney, senior adviser of the consulting firm Analysis Group and a former utility regulator in Massachusetts.

-And local leaders emphasize that existing kitchen stoves, boilers and water heaters do not need to change anything.
-“This rule applies only to new buildings – so for those of you who love your gas stove so much that Berkeley would have to pry it out of your cold dead hands, you won’t have to let go of your gas-burning appliances quite yet,” a Union of Concerned Scientists blog said.
+And local leaders emphasize that owners of existing kitchen stoves, boilers and water heaters do not need to change anything.
+“This rule applies only to new buildings — so for those of you who love your gas stove so much that Berkeley would have to pry it out of your cold dead hands, you won’t have to let go of your gas-burning appliances quite yet,” a Union of Concerned Scientists blog said.

 The Massachusetts town of Brookline sought a compromise with its code change.
-It said new buildings had to install electric boilers, but they could still use gas stoves.
+It said new buildings had to install electric boilers but they could still use gas stoves.

-Massachusetts state Rep. Tommy Vitolo (D), a lawmaker who also does mathematical analyses of electric power markets for a consulting firm Synapse Energy Economics, said there were two good reasons, one political and one scientific.
+Massachusetts state Rep. Tommy Vitolo (D), a lawmaker who also does mathematical analyses of electric power markets for the consulting firm Synapse Energy Economics, said there were two good reasons, one political and one scientific.
 “The science is the amount of combustion you do at your oven is minuscule compared to the damage done by a water or space heater.
 It’s a tiny, tiny fraction.
-It’s small ball," he said.
-The political one is that “people really like their cook tops.
+It’s small ball,” he said.
+The political one is that “people really like their cooktops.
 There is something intimate and ritualistic about it.
 So let’s go after the things that are big and that people don’t have strong attachments to.”

-Vitolo himself lives in a 106-year-old house that still has a gas stove and gas clothes dryer.
-“So our gas usage is very small but it’s not zero.”
+Vitolo lives in a 106-year-old house that still has a gas stove and gas clothes dryer.
+“So our gas usage is very small, but it’s not zero.”

-Brookline’s policy carve out, however, wasn’t enough to avoid a clash with someone who is ordinarily an ally of climate experts and activists.
+Brookline’s policy carve-out, however, wasn’t enough to avoid a clash with someone who is ordinarily an ally of climate experts and activists.
 In July 2020 Massachusetts Attorney General Maura Healey (D) — a leader of efforts to hold ExxonMobil responsible for hiding knowledge it allegedly had about how burning fossil fuels would lead to climate change — threw out the town’s new building code because she said it encroached on state authority.

 “The Attorney General agrees with the policy goals behind the Town’s attempt to reduce the use of fossil fuels within the Town,” Healey wrote.
 However, she added, “the Town cannot add an additional layer of regulation” to state codes.
 “This is true no matter how well-intentioned the Town’s action, and no matter how strong the Town’s belief that its favored option best serves the public health of its residents.”

 Now, the Massachusetts legislature is trying to change state law to allow a state agency to draft a net-zero building code that municipalities could choose to adopt.
-There would not be a patchwork of codes, just two options according to state guidelines.
+There would not be a patchwork of codes — just two options, according to state guidelines.
 The governor has been reluctant to sign it.
 Talks are in progress.

 Vitolo says the costs of delay are great.
-“If we install a furnace or burner in a building in 2022 will we have to take it out before end of its useful life in order to meet emissions targets?” he asked.
-That’s the important comparison, he said.
-Not gas versus electric now, but gas now plus heat pumps 15 years later.
+“If we install a furnace or burner in a building in 2022, will we have to take it out before end of its useful life in order to meet emissions targets?” he asked.
+That’s the important comparison, he said: not gas vs. electric now, but gas now plus heat pumps 15 years later.

-Brookline is already requiring the changes in its own municipal buildings.
-“Whatever we’re going to build as a town, we are the ones who will be responsible," Vitolo said.
-"We don’t want the town meeting in 2040 to say ‘those guys in 2020 did a terrible job.’”
+Brookline is already requiring the changes in its municipal buildings.
+“Whatever we’re going to build as a town, we are the ones who will be responsible,” Vitolo said.
+“We don’t want the town meeting in 2040 to say, ‘Those guys in 2020 did a terrible job.’ ”